 Strolling from the Hlavni Nadrazi Train Station to the Hotel you have Booked

 The majority of the Old Town hotels I listed are approximately a 20-30-minute stroll from the train station.
 Leave the station and head to a small park, stroll across the park, then walk across the road on the opposing side.
 Walk down Jeruzalémská street until you get to Jindřišská Tower & tram stop, stroll beneath a small archway, and then carry on partially to the right heading down Senovážná street.
 Once you reach the street’s end, you will notice the Powder Gate—this is the official Old Town entrance—on the left-hand side.
 As an alternative, the New Town Wenceslas Square is only around a ten-minute stroll—leave the station, walk across the park, then carry on walking on the left-hand side through Opletalova street.

 Reservation and Ticketing

-It is possible to purchase tickets online at the Czech railway website 60 days prior to travel for destinations in Czech Republic and for selected destinations in the EU.
-You can also buy them from any train station in Prague or elswhere in the Czech Republic.
+It is possible to purchase tickets online at the Czech railway website 60 days before travel for destinations in the Czech Republic and selected destinations in the EU.
+You can also buy them from any train station in Prague or elsewhere in the Czech Republic.
 At Prague’s main train station, the ticket counters are on the basement level.
-Most locals do not make advance reservations, and tickets are generally available to all destinations right up until the day of travel.
-If you are in a hurry it is also possible to buy a ticket from the conductor, but be prepared for an extra charge.
+Most locals do not make reservations, and tickets are generally available to all destinations right up until the day of travel.
+If you are in a hurry, it is also possible to buy a ticket from the conductor, but be prepared for an extra charge.